Body Image and Self-Esteem Improved

 What Is A Pediatric Dentist?

 A pediatric dentist is similar to a pediatrician.
-Pediatric dentists must take additional training to understand the best ways to protect your child’s oral heath.
+Pediatric dentists must take additional training to understand the best ways to protect your child’s oral health.
 They also stay current on the latest technology and practices.
 All dentists must take four years of college and four years of general dental school.
 In addition, pediatric dentists also receive two to three years of training in both children’s hospitals and dental schools.
 At Smile Shoppe Pediatric Dentistry, our pediatric dentists are specially trained to give your children the customized care they need.
 We love working with kids to create healthy dental habits for life.
 Why go anywhere else?

 When it comes to brushing and flossing teeth, your teen probably thinks they are a professional by now, but even the most seasoned brushers can benefit from a few reminders!
 Make sure your teen uses a brush with soft, round bristles to ensure gentle cleaning, and remember to buy a new brush approximately every three months.
 An old toothbrush can lose its ability to effectively remove plaque.
 This also ensures your teen is still using the right size brush for their mouth as they have most likely outgrown the smaller child-size toothbrushes.